 Both bills also mandate the use of official league data in their current posture. something the gaming industry objectively considers bad policy.

 When similar bills pass the House and Senate simultaneously, the next step is to reconcile the two.

 Fortunately in this case, the differences aren’t extreme.
 It should be possible for senators and representatives to agree on a tax rate somewhere between 15% and 20%, and come to terms on the question of college sports.
 The other differences between the bills are trivial.

-As far as online lottery goes, both bills stand in full agreement.
+As far as a Virginia online lottery goes, both bills stand in full agreement.
 Both passed by wide margins, so there’s broad support for such an expansion in both halves of the legislature.